-Division: Business Program Code: 0604 Ā. Essential Skills Credit Hours 9 hours

-ENGL 1101 English Composition I (3-0-3) ENGL 1102 English Composition II (3-0-3)

-Choose one of the following or a mathematics course for which one of the following is a prerequisite:

-MATH 1001 Quantitative Skills and Reasoning (3-0-3) {beginning Spring 2006} MATH 1101 Mathematical Modeling (3-0-3) {through Spring 2006} MATH 1111 College Algebra (3-0-3) MATH 1113 Precalculus (3-0-3)

-COMM 1110 Public Speaking (1-2-2) or COMM 1100 Human Communications (3-0-3) The requirement may be satisfied if COMM 1100 or ENGL 2151/BUSA 2105 is included in another area of the core for the program.

-Choose from the following courses as necessary to complete a total of two courses in Area B:

-FCCS 1100 Floyd College Computer Studies (2-0-2) POLS 1000 Issues in American Government and Public Discourse (3-0-3) HUMS 1000 Humanities Appreciation (3-0-3) IDIS 1100 Social & Cultural Issues (2-0-2) IDIS 1101 Social & Cultural Issues (3-0-3) NSCI 1100 Science in Today's World (2-0-2)

-Note: Most students in scientific/technical majors need four credit hours in Area B, while students in most other areas need five.
-Students should consult closely with their advisors to choose which courses are the right choices for them.
+Div sion: Business Program Code: 0604 SSENTIAL SKILLS Credit Hours ENGL 1102 English Composition II (3-0-3) Choose one of the following or a mathematics one of the following is a prerequisite: MATH 1101 Mathematical Modeling (3-0-3) MATH 1111 College Algebra (3-0-3) MATH 1113 Precalculus (3-0-3) course for which 7 wo courses must be completed in Area B. lequired: FCCS 1100 Floyd College Computer Studies This course is required unless a competer The course should be scheduled during the enrollment at the College. s (2-0-2) ncy test is passed.
+COMM 1110 Public Speaking (1-2-2) or COMM 1100 Human Communications This course is required for all students.
+It be satisfied if COMM 1100 or ENGL 215 included in another area of the core for The requirement may 51/BUSA 2105 is Choose from the following courses as necessary in Area B: IDIS 1100 Social & Cultural Issues (2-0-2) or IDIS 1101 Social & Cultural Issues (3-0- Recommended for students majoring in some NSCI 1100 Science in Today's World (2-0-2) Recommended for students majoring in or or humanities 3) cientific/technical fields 1 ote: Most students in scientific/technical majors Area B, while students in most other areas between the two COMM courses and the above, students should consult closely with s need five.
+In choosing two IDIS courses listed ] IUMANITIES/FINE ARTS